boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/openscad/usage.md

 Instead of having complicated nested `translate` and `rotate` calls, this library allows to specify the position and orientation of a portion of a design using so called connectors.
-A connector is a data type that contains informations about both position and orientation.
+A connector is a data type that contains information about both position and orientation.

 A connector is created with the `new_cs` function, which takes two arguments: a vector with three values specifying the origin of the connector and a list of